jimporter/bfg9000/doc/reference/builtins.md

 argument to *install*, each element of the iterable will be added.
 If there are any runtime dependencies for a file (such as shared libraries you just built), they will be installed as well.

+The install location can be customized via the *directory* argument.
+If passed as a string, the value will be appended to the default install location, e.g.
+`install(header_file('foo.hpp'), directory='dir')` will install to
+`$INCLUDEDIR/dir/foo.hpp`.
+You can also pass a [*Path*](#Path) object to override the default install location entirely.

 To allow referencing the installed copies of the files passed to it, *install* will return file objects representing the installed files: as a single object if